remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/webhook.md

 * Webhook clients should not take long to respond

-  Eg. 10s for [GitHub](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks#respond-within-10-seconds), 20s for [Stripe](https://stackoverflow.com/a/71445729)
+  Eg. 10s for [GitHub](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks#respond-within-10-seconds), 20s for [Stripe](https://stackoverflow.com/a/71445729).

+  Additionally, GitHub suggests asynchronous processing of messages by setting up a queue.

 * Missed deliveries should be redeliverable